Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 - Improvement momentum accelerates because variation no longer forces daily firefighting.

-On-demand labor closes the gap between Lean’s ideal of just-in-time flow and the realities of modern variability.
+The bottom line: On-demand labor closes the gap between Lean’s ideal of just-in-time flow and the realities of modern volatility.
 It transforms labor from a fixed constraint into a dynamic enabler of operational excellence.

 Real-World Example: Stabilizing Flow in an Automotive Tier 2 Operation